One binary instead of eight systems

 vs InfluxDB / TimescaleDB

 If you came for time-series, GreyCat handles temporal data as a first-class dimension — and then lets you model relationships as a graph, run vector search and run full-text search over the same data, without standing up extra systems.
-Dedicated time-series databases remain excellent at high-cardinality metrics ingestion and their mature query and retention tooling.

 vs Pinecone / pgvector

 GreyCat's VectorIndex keeps your vectors in the same store as the rest of your data, and adds graph relationships, temporal queries and on-device embeddings — so vectors stop being a separate service with its own sync job and external embedding API.
-Managed vector databases still offer turnkey horizontal scale and ops you do not have to run yourself.

 vs Elasticsearch